 Your bank makes payments that you want to stop.
 You might also find yourself facing the opposite problem: You want the bank to stop deducting a payment from your account, but every time you open your bank statement, there it is again.

 You have the right to halt unauthorized and most pre-authorized deductions at any time.
-Your bank may also have to cover late fees caused by its late payments.
+Your bank might also have to cover late fees caused by its late payments.
 If you have a problem, here's what to do.

 Contact your bank to stop automatic debits.
 If you're having trouble stopping an automatic debit, the fastest way to get results is to contact your bank, not the business that's receiving payments.
 Under federal law, you must call or write your financial institution requesting a "stop" at least three business days before the scheduled debit.
 If you make an oral request, the bank may require you to confirm it in writing within 14 business days of your call.